cypator/splate-api/source/index.html.md

 ## Order Reject

 This message is used by Cypator to reject an order message.
-This can happen if the order doesn’t comply with the FIX dictionary, naming issue, or acceding throughput limitation
+This can happen if the order doesn’t comply with the FIX dictionary, naming issue, or exceeding throughput limitation

 | Tag | Name                      | Mandatory | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-----|---------------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|